jasonmahony/puppet/README.md

 ==========
 Puppet Infrastructure Using Hiera
 ==========
-A Puppet layout using Hiera designed on CentOS.
+A Puppet layout using Hiera supporting Puppet Dashboard.
 ----------
 Jason Mahony